TL;DR

 - Teams usually get the most value when the analysis resolves disagreements that have already started showing up across product, sales, pricing, and marketing.

-The real value of the analysis is not intellectual neatness.
-It is constraint.
+The real value is constraint.
 Once the product is classified honestly, half the strategic options fall away.
-The company stops debating fantasy versions of the product and starts designing around the version customers are actually experiencing.
+The company stops debating fantasy versions of itself and starts designing around the version customers are actually experiencing.

 "The point of Product DNA analysis is not to label the product beautifully.
 It is to stop the business from choosing strategies that the product has no structural chance of supporting."